Sawo-Community/Sawo-Docs/Template-for-Guides/README.md

 An additional "hash symbol" identifies the secondary headings inside the primary heading.

+## 1. {Step 1 Title}

+Step 1 description will be here.

+## 2. {Step 2 Title}

+Step 2 description will be here.
+An indexed description will be as follows:
+* Listed sentence 1
+* Listed sentence 2

+and the steps will go on.

 Repeat this process, until you are done with the steps.
 Index all of the steps as shown above.
 Add pictures along with code blocks if necessary.
 To add a picture, use the following syntax as shown below:

 ![Sawo Dashboard](https://github.com/Sawo-Community/Sawo-Docs/blob/main/images/SAWO%201.png)